FunnySkillz/Project_Fuchs/docs/release/lessons-learned-v1.md

 **Action for future**
 - Maintain central test mocks for cross-cutting dependencies.
-- Add a lightweight “test harness health” check when introducing new app-wide dependencies.
+- Add a lightweight "test harness health" check when introducing new app-wide dependencies.

 ## Summary Rules We Keep